ryanhellyer/pressabl/readme.txt

 Stable tag: 1.0

 STUFF TO DO:
-1. Static file storage of CSS and templates
+1. Draft feature not working
 2. Clean up syntax around line 720 of class-pixopoint-template-editor.php
 3. Add child theme system - including setting up default json encoded files ... register_theme()
 4. Clean up CSS parsing code
 5.  process_thumbnails() should not parsed stuff into different format ... need different method for that since also need to use sanitization function for stuff coming from data.tpl file ... ie: data.tpl isn't in same format as stuff direct from <form>.
 Probably have same problem on wdigets and menus too.
 Might pay to standardise parsing code across widgets, menus and thumbnails if possible too.
-6. Force flush of cache on saving templates
+6. Create new screenshot file
 7. Add readme.txt FAQ that states that performance problems can be avoided by using persistent object cache
 8. Allow for other page templates ... http://www.wptavern.com/forum/themes-templates/1926-creating-page-templates-via-plugin.html
 9. Allow for automatically added custom post-type templates
-10. Remove dead references to update_option() since no data saved in option now
-11. Use WP HTTP API for CSS file
+10. Use WP HTTP API for CSS file
-12. Make sure CSS file uses different version on each edit of it
+11. Add image upload page

 The file is a work in progress ...